A Tour of the Metropolitan Museum of Art – MET

 - “Improvisation 27 (Garden of Love II)” by Wassily Kandinsky

-- Improvisation 27 (Garden of Love II) by Wassily Kandinsky (also spelt Vasily) is an expressive abstract that is independent of forms and lines.
-It depicts three sets of embracing couples surrounded by serpentine forms.
-One of the embracing couples is to the left of the sun in the centre of the painting.
+- Improvisation 27 (Garden of Love II) by Wassily Kandinsky (also spelled Vasily) is an expressive abstract that is independent of forms and lines.
+It depicts three sets of embracing couples surrounded by serpentine shapes.
+One of the embracing couples is to the left of the sun in the center of the painting.
 A green and red pair are positioned on top of the sun.
 The bottom right, a black figure is on top of a white figure.
 The painting’s subject is indicated in the subtitle “Garden of Love II,” which is a reference to biblical Eden.

 - “Jeanne Hébuterne” by Amedeo Modigliani

 - “Jeanne Hebuterne” by Amedeo Modigliani depicts the artist’s partner, who was also his most frequent portrait subject.
 Her white chemise suggests modesty while hiding her pregnancy.
 In this painting, Jeanne’s elongated face and highly simplified features derived from Modigliani’s study and fascination with Egyptian, African, and Oceanic sculpture.

 - “The Card Players” by Paul Cézanne is one in a series of five oil paintings by the French Post-Impressionist artist painted during Cézanne’s final periods in the early 1890s.
 This version is composed of four figures, featuring three card players at the forefront, seated at a table, with one spectator behind.
 Cézanne added the spectator and the pipes on the wall to give depth to the painting.
 There is tension in the way the various players are contrasted by color, light and shadow, the shape of hats, and the clothing all representing confrontation through opposites.

 - “Bathers” by Paul Cézanne